AS.150.451/AS.150.651 Animal Points of View

 Advisor: AS.150.300 (01) Prometheus Editorial Workshop (1 Credit)

-(Advisor to Undergraduate Committee Running a Philosophy Journal & Conference, Johns Hopkins University, Spring 2021, Online)
+(Advisor to Undergraduate Committee Running a Philosophy Journal & Conference, JHU, Spring 2021, Online)

 Prometheus is an international undergraduate philosophy journal published by students at Johns Hopkins University.
 The purpose of the journal is to promote philosophic discourse of the highest standard by offering students an opportunity to engage in open discussion, participate in the production and publication of an academic journal, and establish a community of aspiring philosophers.
 Students enrolled in this workshop will act as the staff readers for the journal.
 For more information, please visit www.prometheus-journal.com.
 Prerequisite: MUST have taken one philosophy course.